 - iii.
 Additional health requirements may be required such as a written statement on the CVI which attests to the equid's health and exposure status.
-For example, an additional requirement may include a statement that "The listed equid(s) has/have not been on a premise with a confirmed case of neurologic form of EHV-1 in the preceding twenty-one (21) days" if there is a local outbreak of neurologic EHV-1. - Facility records should be maintained on equid movements (entering, remaining on, and exiting the premises), location of individual animals, and equid health status procedures (monitoring and treatment records). - 2.
+For example, an additional requirement may include a statement that "The listed equid(s) has/have not been on a premise with a confirmed case of neurologic form of EHV-1 in the preceding twenty-one (21) days" if there is a local outbreak of neurologic EHV-1. - c.
+Facility records should be maintained on equid movements (entering, remaining on, and exiting the premises), location of individual animals, and equid health status procedures (monitoring and treatment records). - 2.
 Equine Health Monitoring - a.
 Continuous health monitoring of all equids on the premises should be required.
-This is the key to early identification and containment of infectious disease with minimal disruption. - Options include having designated staff performing period walkthroughs of stables to directly observe equids for any clinical signs of disease or relying on self-reporting of disease by exhibitors or owners (the requirement for which should be stipulated in entry forms or boarding agreements). - Any sign of disease should be reported to the designated individual with the authority to initiate immediate disease control measures, such as isolation. - iii.
+This is the key to early identification and containment of infectious disease with minimal disruption. - Options include having designated staff performing period walkthroughs of stables to directly observe equids for any clinical signs of disease or relying on self-reporting of disease by exhibitors or owners (the requirement for which should be stipulated in entry forms or boarding agreements). - ii.
+Any sign of disease should be reported to the designated individual with the authority to initiate immediate disease control measures, such as isolation. - iii.
 Requirements at events should include taking equid temperatures twice daily and documenting temperature readings in a log.
 Consider requiring the posting of a temperature monitoring log on the stall door which allows designated staff to easily perform checks on temperature recordings.
-To ensure compliance with the equid temperature monitoring requirement, staff should perform random audits of logs. - Owners of equids at boarding stables should be instructed to report clinical signs of disease in their equid to the facility owner or manager.

-3. General Protocols
+To ensure compliance with the equid temperature monitoring requirement, staff should perform random audits of logs. - iv.
+Owners of equids at boarding stables should be instructed to report clinical signs of disease in their equid to the facility owner or manager. - 3.
+General Protocols - a.

-- a.
 Water sources - Communal water sources should not be offered at events and exhibitors should be instructed to use their own buckets and to not share equipment with other exhibitors. - ii.
-Hoses should not be submerged in the bucket when filling.
+Hoses should not be submerged in the bucket when filling. - b.
+Housing - i.
+Stalls should be cleaned regularly, and waste stored in an area remote from equids.
+Equipment used for cleaning stalls should not be used for feed and vice versa. - Stall construction impacts infectious disease agent transmission.
+Stabling which prevents equid to equid contact over the walls, through the walls, or into the aisle way limits disease transmission. - iii.
+Stalls should be cleared of bedding and disinfected after each use. - 1.
+Remove all buckets, hay nets, feed tubs, stall webbings, metal grates, etc. and scrub with detergent solution, rinse, disinfect and then rinse thoroughly with potable water and allow to dry.